 31. Set conversion rate goals

 ‘What is a “good” conversion rate?’ is like asking, ‘how long is a piece of string?’ – there’s no definite answer.
-Studies have shown that conversion rates for landing pages hover between 3 and 5.5 percent depending on the sector.
-To set your target conversion rates, consider historical data and industry averages, also align your goals with your wider marketing strategy.
-And, make sure you put a quarterly review process in place to go over these figures and make adjustments.
+To set your target conversion rates, consider historical data and industry averages.
+Align these goals with your wider marketing strategy.
+And make sure you put a quarterly review process in place to check and adjust these figures.

 32. Use A/B testing for CTAs

-When you create a multivariant or other form of A/B tested call-to-action (CTA), you are setting up a test to compare different aspects of that CTA and how your audience responds to those variations.
+When you create a multivariate or other A/B-tested call-to-action (CTA), you set up a test to compare different aspects of that CTA and how your audience responds to those variations.
 That way, you use data from your own site visitors to improve your conversion rates.
-With a tool like Hubspot, you can add as many variations of a CTA as you need.
+With a tool like HubSpot, you can add as many variations of a CTA as you need.
 We vary a number of elements to see how they impact conversion rates, such as:

-This way you can narrow down which of your calls-to-action work best.
+This way, you can narrow down which of your calls to action works best.
 Is it the image-heavy one that links to a Sales Playbook?
 Is it a simple button or hyperlink?
 Ensure you let tests run long enough to get sufficient data, which, depending on your traffic, may take weeks or even a few months.

 33. Consider how many CTAs you’re using and where you put them

-In a blog, we suggest putting calls-to-action in the text and at the very end, as well as in a sticky sidebar.
+In a blog post, we suggest placing calls to action in the body and at the very end, as well as in a sticky sidebar.
 The CTA on the sticky sidebar should target a broad audience to ensure a good click rate, as it will be one of your most viewed CTAs.
 You can always use more targeted offers with your in-line CTAs.

-To improve targeting, put a relevant CTA on most, if not all, of the pages on your website.
+To improve targeting, place a relevant CTA on most, if not all, of your website's pages.
 This is where having multiple offers comes in handy!
-When you have different offers, you can choose a CTA to match the content of the webpage.
-This helps maximise conversion.
+Choose a CTA that aligns with the webpage's content to maximise conversions.

 34. Test contextual marketing on landing pages

-Landing pages are a great place to try out some contextual marketing.
+Landing pages are a great place to test contextual marketing.
 Contextual marketing involves personalising your content or using smart content to make a page more relevant to the visitor.

 To start trying this out for yourself, A/B test a normal landing page with one that uses some personalisation, for example, start the page with (Hi [first name]).
-You can also personalize questions on the form to reflect how the visitor got there (email social media etc.).
+You can also personalise the form questions to reflect how the visitor got there (email, social media, etc.).
 Remember, you only want to change one thing at a time to be 100 percent sure which change increased your conversion.
 And, as we’ve said before, let your test run for long enough to gather sufficient data.
-We recommend setting a reminder in your calendar to check the results of your A/B tests.
+We recommend setting a calendar reminder to check the results of your A/B tests.

-35. Try gifs, animations or videos on landing pages
+35. Try animations or videos on landing pages

 36. Target your buyers throughout their journey